PDF vs DOCX: When to Convert and When Not To

 When not to convert at all

-If you only need to fill in a form, sign a document, add page numbers, or merge files, you do not need Word โ and converting will only degrade the document.
+If you only need to sign a document, add page numbers, or merge files, you do not need Word โ and converting will only degrade the document.
 Use a dedicated PDF tool instead.
 Converting should be reserved for when you genuinely need to rewrite the content.

 Getting the best result